build-on-aws/rag-postgresql-agent-bedrock/README.md

 The addition of the support ticket system provides a complete end-to-end customer service experience, allowing for seamless escalation of complex issues while maintaining the benefits of AI-powered initial interactions.

-We encourage you to build upon this foundation, perhaps by expanding the knowledge base, fine-tuning the Bedrock agent's responses, or integrating with additional travel-related services.
+We encourage you to build upon this foundation, perhaps by expanding the knowledge base, changing the agent's responses, or integrating with additional services.

 Thank you for joining us on this journey to revolutionize travel customer support with AWS technologies!